 \subsubsection{Topological Segmentation Loss Function}

-In this part we compare how the combinations of topological segmentation loss functions impact the performance of the UVSM. \cref{tab:topo_loss} and \cref{fig:ab_topo} shows that, both $\mathcal{L}_{tc}$ and $\mathcal{L}_{ts}$ helps with overcoming the domain gap of the non-CF modalities.
-It is observed that $\mathcal{L}_{tc}$ is unable to address the inverted vessel color in FA images and tend to instead predict the boundary of the vessel, which results in a `sandwich' pattern.
-In addition, using only $\mathcal{L}_{tc}$ adds saw artifacts and discontinuities to the segmentation. $\mathcal{L}_{ts}$ is able to address the problem of FA modality and improves the discontinuities along the vessel, however, it is observed that if only using $\mathcal{L}_{ts}$, the vessel boundary will be smoothed and the morphological quality of the segmentation will be poor.
-With a combination of $\mathcal{L}_{tc}$ and $\mathcal{L}_{ts}$, the saw and smoothing artifacts counteracts, and the challenge in predicting FA vessels is solved, producing the optimal results.
+In this part, we compare how learning different combinations of topological features impacts the performance of the URVSM. \cref{tab:topo_loss} and \cref{fig:ab_topo} show that both $\mathcal{L}_{tc}$ and $\mathcal{L}_{ts}$ help overcome the domain gap of non-CF modalities.
+It is observed that $\mathcal{L}_{tc}$ is unable to address the inverted vessel color in FA images and instead tends to predict the boundary of the vessel, which results in a `sandwich' pattern.
+In addition, using only $\mathcal{L}_{tc}$ adds saw artifacts and discontinuities to the segmentation. $\mathcal{L}_{ts}$ is able to address the problem of FA modality and reduces the discontinuities along the vessel, however, it is observed that if only $\mathcal{L}_{ts}$ is used, the vessel boundary will be too smoothed and the morphological quality of the segmentation will be poor.
+With a combination of $\mathcal{L}_{tc}$ and $\mathcal{L}_{ts}$, the saw and smoothing artifacts counteract, and the challenge in predicting FA vessels is effectively mitigated, producing optimal results.